 - Tuesday #2 – cucumber, sliced ham off the bone with brie, sliced small apple, natural unsweetened yoghurt and frozen raspberries, broccoli and cauliflower salad with bacon.

-- Wednesday #1 – almonds, red pepper/capsicum, 3-seed bread, cherry tomatoes, pepperoni stick, ham and cheese layers, small apple, tuna fishcake patty.
+- Wednesday #1 – almonds, red pepper/capsicum, 3-seed bread, cherry tomatoes, pepperoni stick, ham and cheese layers, a small apple, tuna fishcake patty.

-- Wednesday #2 – cucumber, cherry tomatoes, ham off the bone, small apple, pepperoni and cheese skewers, walnuts and almonds.
+- Wednesday #2 – cucumber, cherry tomatoes, ham off the bone, a small apple, pepperoni and cheese skewers, walnuts and almonds.

 - Thursday #1 – leafy green salad with leftover sliced sausages, brie, cherry tomatoes, strawberries.